Prabhash05Shankar/Prabhash05Shankar/README.md

 - 👋 Hi, I’m Prabhash Shankar
-- 🌱 I’m currently learning BCA, from Bengaluru City Univerity.
+- 🌱 I have done my BCA, from Bengaluru City Univerity.
+And currently i am doing my MCA from Amity University Jaipur
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Email, prabhashshankar3360@gmail.com or Insta Handel, @prabhash_zero5
+- 📫 How to reach me: Email, prabhashshankar3360@gmail.com or Insta Handel, @prabhash.shanakr

 <!---
 Prabhash05Shankar/Prabhash05Shankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.